 Thinkin’ Machine Supercomputer

-Or: I made a supercomputer out of a bunch of smartphone connectors, a chip from RGB mechanical keyboards, and four thousand tiny microcontrollers.
+Or: I made a supercomputer out of a bunch of smartphone connectors, a chip from RGB mechanical keyboards, and four thousand RISC-V microcontrollers.

 This project is effectively identical to the lowest-spec Connection Machine built.
 It contains 4,096 individual RISC-V processors, each connected to 12 neighbors in a 12-dimensional hypercube.